-With no programming experience necessary, workshop participants will learn the basics of the Python programming language while working in the free DrawBot application for MacOS.
-A quick sketch made with code in DrawBot can be saved as a PDF as a starting point to be finished later in Illustrator, or, with a little bit more work in the code editor, an entire book, magazine or animation can be built without even launching Illustrator or InDesign.
+No programming experience is necessary for this course, but students should be comfortable doing some arithmetic and basic geometry.
+Workshop participants will learn the basics of the Python programming language while working in the free DrawBot application for MacOS.
+A quick sketch made with code in DrawBot can be saved as a .pdf as a starting point to be finished later in Illustrator, or, with a little bit more work in the code editor, an entire book, magazine or animation can be built without even launching Illustrator or InDesign.

-Using the fundamentals of the Python programming language, students will sketch to create vector art with code and use the basic principles of design to turn their sketches into PDF zines and animated gifs.
+Using the fundamentals of the Python programming language, students will sketch to create vector art with code and use the basic principles of design to turn their sketches into PDF documents, animated .gifs and videos.

 - A fast enough internet connection for video calls

-- This class will be held online, so a Zoom app is advisable
+- This class will be held online, so using the Zoom desktop app is recommended

-Class size will be limited to 16 student to insure plenty individual feedback.
+Class size will be limited to 16 students to ensure there's plenty of individual feedback.

 About Maurice Meilleur